COVID-19 Health Screenings

 Testing Positive, or When Someone Gets Sick

-View our When Someone Gets Sick FAQs to learn about quarantine, close contacts, and what to do if a student is symptomatic or tests positive for COVID-19.
+View our When Someone Gets Sick page to learn about isolation, close contacts, and what to do if a student is symptomatic or tests positive for COVID-19.

 Is testing mandatory for students?